Counting and Algorithmic Generalization with Transformers: Related work

 To address this limitation, Universal Transformers were developed \cite{UT1}.
 They are composed of a standard encoder and decoder block over which a potentially dynamic number of iterations can occur, determined by the Adaptive Computation Time mechanism.
 This concept relies on a separate neural network that determines the halting condition, thereby enabling conditional loops.
 The authors show that it outperforms the standard Transformer on a variety of algorithmic and reasoning tasks.
 The Universal Transformer has been further enhanced with the addition of an auxiliary grid-like memory module \cite{UT2}, thereby enabling new levels of algorithmic generalization on the multi-digit multiplication problem.

-In further support to the insights presented in \citet{UT1}, \citet{SA_limitations} demonstrates mathematically that standard Transformers "cannot model periodic finite-state languages, nor hierarchical structure, unless the number of layers or heads increases with input length".
+Other research \cite{SA_limitations} demonstrates mathematically that standard Transformers "cannot model periodic finite-state languages, nor hierarchical structure, unless the number of layers or heads increases with input length".
 Indeed, once again, the static number of layers or heads is shown to hinder learning of processes that require arbitrary amounts of iteration or recursion.